 3. Cheaper – you avoid checked-in bag charges which can be up to £160.

 4. Less stress – you are in control of your things, not reliant on the baggage system and you can avoid lots of queues.

 Our top tips

 1. Know your limits – ensure you know the hand luggage restrictions for the airline(s) you are travelling with, especially if you are connecting from one to another or if you are returning on a different carrier.
-These can vary and it will affect bag size, number of bags allowed and whether there is any weight limit. easyJet, for example, will accept any weight as long as you can lift it whereas Ryanair is strict on the one piece, maximum weight of 10kg rule.
+These can vary and it will affect bag size, number of bags allowed and whether there is any weight limit. easyJet, for example, will accept any weight as long as you can lift it whereas Ryanair allows one cabin bag per passenger weighing up to 10kg plus one small bag.